Colon Inflammation Information

 Inflammation of the bowels can also occur thru use of antibiotics so if you develop symptoms of inflammation at the same time, or near the same time, that you take a round of antibiotics, that could be a factor.
 Eating yogurt or taking acidophilus to put back friendly bacteria the antibiotics may have killed along with the bad guys, can help restore good elimination and healthy stool but as always, check with your doctor first.

 Colon Polyps; Related Health Challenge: Colon Polyps are a very common condition with a related risk of developing into colon cancer.
 The larger the polyp, the higher the risk.
 Risk is reduced when colon polyps are removed, but not eliminated.
-Polyps can be surgically removed and it is important to know that the cure rate for colon cancer, unlike some other types of cancer, is excellent, particularly
+Polyps can be surgically removed and it is important to know that the cure rate for colon cancer, unlike some other types of cancer, is excellent, particularly if caught early.

 What increases your risk of developing colon polyps?
 Age, drinking, a sedentary lifestyle and obesity are some of the controllable factors.
 Visit the NIDDK Website for more information on symptoms, prevention tips and more.